The Best Place to Go Ice Climbing in New Zealand. Wye Creek Ice Climbing!

 Marching uphill from the Remarkables Ski field carpark, go to the top of the curvy basin chairlift.
 From there, go straight up to the saddle (as noted in picture) and then pick the best path among the rolling hills going downhill, keeping to the top flat ridge and not losing too much elevation.
 Make some good tracks for the way out!

-The above map is for guidance only and doesn't show small detours that may be needed.
+The above map is for approximate guidance only and does not show small detours that may be needed.
 Avalanche conditions exist so it is up to you to navigate there safely!

 When you get to the top of the Wye creek waterfalls (which are covered in snow), put on your crampons if you are new to using them, and look for a rock cairn and trend left (facing downhill) and head south under the first rocky bluff, and then downhill.
 It looks steep but going down the obvious gully from the top, which initially looks mellow, actually gets super steep!
 This should be the only navigational challenge on the trip.
 Take care here!

 The Wye creek campsite is located roughly HERE.
-The ice areas will be pretty obvious!
+The ice climbing areas will be pretty obvious!

 To exit, retrace your steps.
 If the weather sours or retracing your steps is not an option, you can exit via the Wye creek valley track following the creek downstream and hitch a ride back to the ski field.
 This takes a long time however (4-6 hours) and is best saved for the times you really need it.

-1) You might find information on the internet about taking the chair lifts if you ask the attendants nicely, well, this no longer works, they have tightened their workplace health and safety and no longer offer this.
+1) You might find information on the internet about taking the chair lifts if you ask the attendants nicely however this no longer works, they have tightened their workplace health and safety and no longer offer this.

 2) Taking a helicopter is also an option, but is quite expensive.
 Extra fees are also added and you have to organise it with DOC (Department of Conservation).
 Expect it to cost $1000 each way, and you can fit 3-4 people per helicopter to split the cost.